-The amounts payable to GP Inc. were non-interest bearing and due on demand.
-GP Inc. and is related to the Company by virtue of common ownership and management.
-The amounts payable was repaid during the fiscal year.
+The amount payable to GP Inc. and Equityline Financial Corp. are non-interest bearing and due on demand.
+GP Inc. and Equityline Financial Corp. are related to the Company by virtue of common ownership and management.

-On December 31, 2022, the Company sold seven mortgages at their carrying value to GP Inc. for an aggregate amount of \$1,112,000 (2021 - two mortgages sold for \$3,322,984).
-The consideration received was applied against the outstanding balance of the debenture owing to GP Inc.
+On December 31, 2021, the Company sold three mortgages at their carrying value to GP Inc. for an aggregate amount of \$3,322,984.
+The consideration received was applied against the outstanding balance of the debenture owing to GP Inc. During the first quarter of 2022, two loans have been fully repaid for proceeds of \$951,977.

-During fiscal 2021, the Company issued a debenture for \$450,000 to Equityline Financial Corp., company related by virtue of common ownership and management, bearing interest at 8% with a maturity date of December 30, 2022.
-During fiscal 2022, the Company repaid the debenture issued to Equityline Financial Corp.
+During fiscal 2021, the Company issued a debenture for \$450,000 to Equityline Financial Corp. bearing interest at 8% with a maturity date of December 30, 2022.
+On February 9, 2022, this was repaid by the Company.